Eloy Jiménez Preview, Player Props: White Sox vs. Orioles

 Eloy Jiménez At The Plate

-- Jimenez has had an RBI in 37 games this year (40.2%), including 13 multi-RBI outings (14.1%).
+- In 37 games this season (39.8%), Jimenez has picked up an RBI, and in 13 of those games (14.0%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.